MicrosoftDocs/powerbi-docs/powerbi-docs/service-report-subscribe.md

 ---
-title: Subscribe to reports and dashboards in the Power BI service
+title: Subscribe yourself and others to reports and dashboards in the Power BI service
-description: Learn how to subscribe others to a snapshot of a Power BI report and dashboard.
+description: Learn how to subscribe yourself and others to a snapshot of a Power BI report or dashboard.
 author: maggiesMSFT
 manager: kfile
 ms.reviewer: ''